Mattriks/MeasurementErrorModels.jl/docs/src/man/Example3.md

 # Example 3

-This example shows that the algorithm of Hannart et al. (2014) and the WTLS algorithm in Appendix B and C lead to approximately the same basic ML solution.
+This example shows that the algorithm of Hannart et al. (2014) and the WTLS algorithm in Appendix C and D lead to approximately the same basic ML solution.

 ```@example 3
 using CSV, DataFrames, OptimizationOptimJL, Distributions